Franz Bardon Books

 The Practice of Magical Evocation

-Franz Bardon’s second book, “Die Praxis der magischen Evokation” also published in 1956, was translated into English as “The Practice of Magical Evocation”.
+Franz Bardon’s second book, “Die Praxis der magischen Evokation”, also published in 1956, was translated into English as “The Practice of Magical Evocation”.

 The major motivation for this book is the pursuit of universal knowledge and the development of a student’s awareness into many new possibilities.

 The Life Force Institute has chosen to focus on the work relating to you as an individual rather than to become enthralled in aspects of ontology.
-This allows you as the student to comprehend how you function as an energy being and the steps which can be taken, as an individual, to progress and awaken your Life Force.

-There are many reasons why we have chosen to focus on this one aspect, but the most significant is that we have found that the progress as an individual is often more successful if you do it yourself.
-The custodians of The Life Force Institute have observed that on many occasions when students work with specific beings from Ontology that they can become stuck, because the student starts to rely on one individual, and they do not have the motivation or aspiration to achieve beyond that level.
-Always remember that the hallmark of a great teacher or guide, is that they always desire for their students to grow beyond their own capability, anything less is the ego of the teacher.
+There are many reasons for this focus, but the most telling is that, as a student, you progress more successfully when you do the work yourself.
+The custodians of The Life Force Institute have observed on many occasions that when students work with specific beings from Ontology, they can become dependent, because the student begins to rely upon one individual and loses the motivation to grow beyond that level.
+The hallmark of a great teacher or guide is that they always want their students to grow beyond their own capabilities, surpassing them.
+Anything less is the ego of the teacher.

 The Key to the True Quabbalah

-The concept of the true Kabbalah, is not some mantic practice, but is a carefully constructed method of empowering the letters of the alphabet to create energetic effects through their combination.
-Bardon in his work referred to the Kabbalah, by name of “Quabbalah”, as he also linked many of the original aspects of Kabbalistic practice to that of Tantra and other similar Eastern practices.
-In this book, Bardon details understanding of colour and sound as a fundamental key to the energies of life without any religious overlay.
-Due to this different unorthodox approach, many students of Kabbalah have not encountered Bardon’s book, “The Key to the True Quabbalah” as being related to Kabbalistic practice.
+The true Kabbalah is not a divinatory practice.
+It is an intentionally crafted method of empowering the letters of the alphabet to create energetic effects through their combination.
+Bardon referred to the Kabbalah by the name “Quabbalah”, linking many of the original aspects of Kabbalistic practice to those of Tantra and similar Eastern traditions.
+In this book, Bardon details an understanding of colour and sound as fundamental keys to the energies of life, free from any religious overlay.
+This unorthodox approach has meant that many students of Kabbalah have not recognised Bardon’s book as being related to Kabbalistic practice at all.

 Click the following icons to share this item on your Social Media